 How do you come up with a slip ring that will suit your purpose of transferring electric current to and from your windmill?
 Follow the following procedure:

 2. Next is to curve the steel for the slip ring.
-A scrap pipe can aid you to roll the slip ring to get a nice round curve.
-Alternatively, you can use a large diameter exhaust, steel, or copper pipe that is large to fit at the mass with the wood insulator in place.
+A scrap pipe can aid you in rolling the slip ring to get a nice round curve.
+Alternatively, you can use a large diameter exhaust, steel, or copper pipe that is large enough to fit at the mass with the wood insulator in place.

-3. Once you have the correct diameter, cut the end square put them together for welding.
-You have the option of using a plate behind the slip ring and rivet the ring together since welding can be a challenge.
+3. Once you have the correct diameter, cut the end square and put them together for welding.
+You have the option of using a plate behind the slip ring and riveting the ring together since welding can be a challenge.

-4. File the sharp edges so as not to leave any sharp corner.
-For the rivet, make sure they are not in the path of the brushes.
+4. File the sharp edges so as not to leave any sharp corners.
+For the rivets, make sure they are not in the path of the brushes.
 How do you do that? by placing them on the outside.